calebmwelsh/AdaFruitBot/README.md

 ## Step 4: Use the OAuth 2.0 Client ID in your application <br />
 1. In your application, import the JSON file that you downloaded in Step 3.<br />
 2. Use the Client ID to authenticate with Google and access the API that you enabled in Step 2.<br />
+3. ## Step 5: Add Client ID Secrets To Package <br />
+1. After downloading the google client ID secrets json file move it to the data/config directory.<br />
+2. No need to rename file, it should look very similar to the sample file in the same directory.<br />
 ## Conclusion <br />
 By following the steps in this guide, you should now have a Google Cloud project that uses an OAuth 2.0 Client ID.
 This will allow you to authenticate your application and access Google APIs on behalf of users.<br />